vincetran96/Scrape-Finance-Data-v2/README.md

 - Utilizing Redis creates a nice and smooth workflow for mass scraping data, provided that the paths to data can be logically determined (e.g., in the form of pagination).
 - Using proxies cannot offer the best anonymity while scraping, because you have to use a user cookie to have access to data anyway.
 - Packing inter-dependent services with Docker Compose helps create a cleaner and more professional-looking code base.
+- Why have I removed my implementation of proxies?
+The reason is that I believe whoever uses this software is responsible for creating and maintaining their own mechanism to avoid IP-ban.
+Additionally, openly pre-providing an IP-ban mechanism may expose it to being overused or even abused; and I do not want to take that risk.

 # Disclaimer <a name="disclaimer"></a>
 - This project is completed for educational and non-commercial purposes only.